G Suite contacts explained

 in the standard way, via Google's universal navigation.

 or by navigating directly to contacts.google.com.
-Contacts are a handy google feature - the contact's email address will appear as auto-complete entries when you send a new email, and you can also sync contacts to your mobile device (a built in feature on Android phones and via an app for the iPhone)
+Contacts are a handy google feature - the contact's email address will appear as auto-complete entries when you send a new email, and you can also sync contacts to your mobile device (using the Google Contacts app).

-The G Suite global contacts directory is available to all users in a G Suite organization (unless
+is available to all users in a G Suite organization

 appears as a folder